puffscoin/web3.js/docs/web3-eth-iban.rst

 web3.eth.Iban
 =============

-The ``web3.eth.Iban`` function lets convert Ethereum addresses from and to IBAN and BBAN.
+The ``web3.eth.Iban`` function lets convert PUFFScoin addresses from and to IBAN and BBAN.

 .. code-block:: javascript